telerik/blazor-docs/knowledge-base/chart-print-chart-only.md

 ## Description

-How to print the rendered Blazor Chart?
-I want to print single or separate Chart components.
+* How to print the rendered Blazor Chart?
+* How to print the Chart?
+* How to print only the Chart and hide everything else on the page so only the Chart will show up when printing?

 ## Solution